shakkamakka/shakkamakka/README.md

-- 👋 Hi, I’m Tjan, freelance frontend developer and graphic designer!
+- 👋 Hi, I’m Tjan, freelance software developer and graphic designer!
 - 🌱 I’m currently open to work :)
-- 💞️ I’m looking to collaborate on anything dev or design related to improve my UI/UX skills
+- 💞️ I’m looking to collaborate on anything dev or design related and improve my skills
 - 👀 I'm also active on https://gitlab.com/lemooncode
-- 📫 How to reach me : linkedin.com/in/tjankui-lamon-549476161/
+- 📫 How to reach me : linkedin.com/in/tjan-lamon/

 <!---
 shakkamakka/shakkamakka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.